burhankhanzada/go_responsive/README.md

 # GoResponsive [![MIT][mit_badge]][mit_link]

-A simple, easy but expressive responsive framework.
+A simple but expressive responsive framework inspired by [responsive_framework][responsive_framework] conitinal logics and context based responsive data & [responsive_builder][responsive_builder_pub] responsive widget with all supported breakpoint as parameters which will genrated by code generation.

 ![Preview](example/preview.gif)